-- Characterizing and defining long-term trends in the physical, chemical, and biological environs - Supporting facilities in the identification and quantification of new or existing environmental problems - Assessing actual or potential contaminant exposures to critical groups and populations - Conducting studies aimed at improving knowledge of the transfer of contaminants in the environment - Designing and overseeing programs for sampling and analysis of environmental media - Providing assistance to ensure that site contaminant releases are monitored using equipment, sampling regimes, and analytical methods consistent with applicable DOE, EPA, SCDHEC permits, Environmental Radiation Protection Program (ERPP) requirements, and referenced national standards.
-Ownership responsibility for all, active and passive, air effluent monitoring systems remains with Facility Operations/Line Management - Ensuring, when notified that facility changes affecting contaminant releases are made, that appropriate changes are made to the ERPP - Identifying monitoring, sampling, and analytical equipment deficiencies; and ensuring proper maintenance, repair, and calibration of the effluent monitoring and analytical equipment used by SDM - Assigning a representative to the Environmental ALARA Committee to serve as the committee chairperson and ensuring that the committee's administrative requirements are met - Issuing Radioactive Releases Reports as described in 3Q 18.5 Radiological Effluent Monitoring, Reporting and Environmental ALARA Process. - Producing annual reports on monitored radiological effluents for the Effluent Information System/Onsite Discharge Information System (EIS/ODIS) - Completing the annual review of the environmental monitoring program - Producing annual reports on the status of environmental conditions on and around the site, and on yearly and cumulative contaminant releases at the site (i.e., Annual Site Environmental Report).
+- Characterizing and defining trends in the physical, chemical, and biological environs - Supporting facilities in the identification and quantification of new or existing environmental problems - Assessing actual or potential contaminant exposures to critical groups and populations - Conducting studies aimed at improving knowledge of the transfer of contaminants in the environment - Designing and overseeing programs for sampling and analysis of environmental media - Providing assistance to ensure that site contaminant releases are monitored using equipment, sampling regimes, and analytical methods consistent with applicable DOE, EPA, SCDHEC permits, Environmental Radiation Protection Program (ERPP) requirements, and referenced national standards.
+Ownership responsibility for all, active and passive, air effluent monitoring systems remains with Facility Operations/Line Management - Ensuring, when notified that facility changes affecting contaminant releases are made, that appropriate changes are made to the ERPP - Identifying monitoring, sampling, and analytical equipment deficiencies; and ensuring proper maintenance, repair, and calibration of the effluent monitoring and analytical equipment used by SDM - Assigning a representative to the Environmental ALARA Committee to serve as the committee chairperson and ensuring that the committee's administrative requirements are met - Issuing Monthly Radioactive Releases Reports that define each site operation's progress toward meeting its Environmental ALARA guide and remaining below DOE's Derived Concentration Technical Standards (DCS) - Producing annual reports on monitored radiological effluents for the Effluent Information System/Onsite Discharge Information System (EIS/ODIS) - Completing the annual review of the environmental monitoring program - Producing annual reports on the status of environmental conditions on and around the site, and on yearly and cumulative contaminant releases at the site (i.e., Annual Site Environmental Report).

-Other reports that utilize EM program data include, but are not limited to, Discharge Monitoring Reports required by the site National Pollutant Discharge Elimination System (NPDES) permit, Tritium Inventory Report, Water Treatment Plant Analysis Results Report, and various compliance reports as specified in DOE Order 458.1.
+Other reports that utilize EM program include, but are not limited to, Weekly Enhanced Tritium Monitoring Report, Monthly Discharge Monitoring Reports required by the site NPDES permit, Quarterly Tritium Inventory Report, Water Treatment Plant Analysis Results Report, and various compliance reports as specified in DOE Order 458.1.

 Manual: 3Q1

-Procedure: 101
+Environmental Monitoring Program Management Plan Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Revision: 3

-Plan Page: 7 of 61
+Page: 7 of 65